primaza/primaza/docs/book/src/entities/clusterenvironment.md

 - `Partial`
 - `Offline`

-An `Online` ClusterEnvironment is reachable by Primaza, whereas an `Offline` one is not reachable.
+An `Online` ClusterEnvironment is reachable by Primaza, whereas an `Offline` one isn't reachable.

-A `Partial` ClusterEnvironment is also reachable, but not configured properly.
+A `Partial` ClusterEnvironment is also reachable, but not configured correctly.
-This can happen if Primaza does not have the required permissions on this namespaces.
+This can happen if Primaza doesn't have the required permissions on this namespaces.
 More details can be found in the ClusterEnvironment's status conditions.

 <!-- TODO: Add conditions description -->